Last Updated on: by

 - Cilia play roles in the cell cycle as well as animal development, such as in the heart.

-- Cilia selectively allow certain proteins in to function properly.
+- Cilia selectively allow certain proteins to function properly.

-- Cilia also play a role of cellular communication and molecular trafficking.
+- Cilia also play a role in cellular communication and molecular trafficking.

 - They also provide habitats or recruitment areas for symbiotic microbiomes in animals.